Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The geometry of best Lipschitz maps, geodesic laminations, and fibrations

 \end{defi} For hyperbolic surfaces, this corresponds to the transverse measure of a length-$1$ lamination in \PML. [\citenum{flmMinimizingLaminationsRegularCover}, Theorem 1.7]\footnote{They have normalized so that the Lipschitz constant $K=1$.
-One of the merits of their normalization is that $\tilde{f}$ maps any leaf of $\widetilde{\Lambda(f)}$ isometrically to $\R$.} shows on a closed surface $M$, any orientable measured lamination can occur as the maximal stretch lamination for some suitable hyperbolic metric and tight map.
-This means on a surface, the set of laminations that \Cref{defi geometric=K times length} holds includes all orientable geodesic laminations, which generalizes the intersection form.
+One of the merits of their normalization is that $\tilde{f}$ maps any leaf of $\widetilde{\Lambda(f)}$ isometrically into $\R$.} shows on a closed surface $M$, any orientable measured lamination can occur as the maximal stretch lamination for some suitable hyperbolic metric and tight map.
+This means that on a surface, the set of laminations that \Cref{defi geometric=K times length} holds includes all orientable geodesic laminations, which is compatible with the intersection form.
 This also generalizes the ordinary geometric intersection number if $\Lambda_m(\alpha)$ consists of closed geodesic (up to the length).
-When $\alpha$ is a fibered class, since every fiber $S$ of $f$ is homotopic,

-\subsection{The Thurston norm, the entropy and the fiber translation length}
+\subsection{The Thurston norm, the entropy, and the fiber translation length}